-All teacher education candidates seeking to complete the Internship stage of the Teacher Education Program must meet all requirements before being allowed to enroll in EDUC 401 - Internship I: Contextual Factors or EDUC 402 - Internship I: Assessment and Instruction.
-Approval to enter the Professional Stage serves as the second level of assessment under the conceptual framework, Teacher as Educational Leader .
+All teacher education candidates seeking to complete the Internship stage of the Teacher Education Program must meet all requirements before being allowed to enroll in EDUC 401/409 - Internship I or EDUC 402/403 - Internship II.
+Approval to enter the Professional Stage serves as the second level of assessment under the conceptual framework, Teacher as Educational Leader.
 Approval is granted by the Dean of the College of Education or designee after candidates have met all the following requirements:

 - 1. Submission of an internship application to Student Academic Services. - 2.
 Completion of a minimum of 110 semester hours. - 3.
 Minimum cumulative GPA of 2.75 for coursework completed at Winthrop. - 4.
 Grade of "C" or better in courses designated by the candidate's program area. - 5.
 Completion of all required courses as specified by faculty in the major. - 6.
-Documentation of passage of PRAXIS II examinations in the content area of certification to advance to Internship II.
-For the most current information on the required PRAXIS II tests for your content area, visit the South Carolina Department of Education website: http://www.scteachers.org/.
-In addition, teacher candidates seeking certification in French or Spanish must score at the level of Advanced Low on the ACTFL (American Council on the Teaching of Foreign Languages) Oral Proficiency Interview before they may begin EDUC 402 Internship II: Assessment and Instruction. - 7.
-Competency review indicating satisfactory completion of (a) Core education classes, (b) satisfactory Field Experience Midterm and Final Evaluations, and if appropriate, (c) a review of Teacher Education Profession Dispositions and Skills forms. - 8.
+Documentation of passage of PRAXIS ÎÎ examinations in the content area of certification to advance to Internship II.
+In addition, teacher candidates seeking certification in French or Spanish must score at the level of Advanced Low on the ACTFL (American Council on the Teaching of Foreign Languages) Oral

+Proficiency Interview before they may begin EDUC 402/403 - Internship II.

+- 7. Competency review indicating satisfactory completion of (a) Core education classes, (b) satisfactory Field Experience Midterm and Final Evaluations, and if appropriate, (c) a review of Teacher Education Profession Dispositions and Skills forms. - 8.
 Completed disclosure statement regarding criminal or unethical conduct. - 9.
 Signed recommendations from: - Faculty Adviser - •Department Chair in the candidate's major and/or Program Area designee